 Welcome to our parish website.
 We hope you find the contents here helpful whether you are a parishioner or a visitor.
-If you have an enquiry please either email the Parish Office email@example.com or call 0191 460 4274.
-The Parish Secretary, Julie Hindmarsh, can be contacted by email firstname.lastname@example.org or by telephone 07891 162205 during office hours Tuesday – Friday, 10am – 2pm.
+If you have an enquiry please either email the Parish Office firstname.lastname@example.org or call 0191 460 4274.
+The Parish Secretary, Julie Hindmarsh, can be contacted this week by email email@example.com or by telephone 07891 162205, Wednesday – Friday, 10am – 2pm.

-PUBLIC MASS AT IMMACULATE HEART OF MARY CHURCH DURING THE NATIONAL LOCKDOWN Until further notice, public Mass will be celebrated in Immaculate Heart of Mary Church on Sunday mornings at 10.00am.
-In order to ensure that all those attending Mass can have a seat and be safely accommodated inside the church, there is a dedicated telephone ‘booking in’ system – the telephone number is 07388 814715 and you can contact this number Monday – Wednesday, 11am – 6pm.
-Please be advised that this number does not accept text messaging and there is no facility to leave a message.
+SUNDAY MORNING 10.00am MASS AT IMMACULATE HEART OF MARY CHURCH In order to ensure that all those coming to church can have a seat and be safely accommodated, there is a dedicated telephone ‘booking in’ system – the telephone number is 07388 814715 and you can contact this number Monday – Wednesday, 11am – 6pm.
+Please note this number does not accept text messaging and there is no facility to leave a message.

 For those who have booked-in and are attending Mass, the church will be opened half an hour before the published Mass time.